Due to the covid pandemic and until further notice

 - Your PCF report must be available for discussion at the appraisal before revalidation.
 If the appraisal is arranged outside of these time frames, it is possible that the PCF report will not be available for discussion at the appraisal.

 - Please note for those revalidating around April & May of any year some planning is required as the 5 to 9 weeks’ timeframe falls between two appraisal years (see examples below).

 - If you have a revalidation date falling around April / May or you have a query about when to schedule your appraisal please feel free to contact us at email@example.com alternatively discuss with your appraiser or contact firstname.lastname@example.org

-- For those GPs who have already completed PCF within the last 5 years but not before the last revalidation date, (for example the pilot PCF or an MSF completed in ST3 year); local processes dictate that these appraisals must take place no more than six months before the revalidation date, it is still preferable that the appraisal takes place closer to the revalidation date.
+- For those GPs who have already completed PCF within the last 5 years but not before the last revalidation date, (for example an MSF completed in ST3 year); local processes dictate that these appraisals must take place no more than six months before the revalidation date, it is still preferable that the appraisal takes place closer to the revalidation date.